The best time to visit the Philippines is an important thing to consider, here’s why:

 Best time to visit the Philippines

 The climate is one of the big factors for the best time to go to the Philippines.

 As a tropical country, the Philippines has distinct seasons and is prone to Typhoons during its wet season.
 The Philippines has four recognised climate types, which affect different parts of the country.

 Bearing this in mind, I’ll list the types one by one and the area they affect and what this means for when you should visit the Philippines.
 This is difficult as the Philippines is an island nation, so these are rough generalisations.
 The climate in the Philippines can vary from time to time and place to place quite radically!

 The climate will impact what to pack for the Philippines.
 It’s best to tailor what you bring with you according to the climate and weather!

 This climate mainly affects the North of the country in Luzon and parts of the islands of Palawan and the Visayas.
 If you’re travelling to Manila during your time in the Philippines, then you’ll be affected.

 It can be quite cool from December to February in these areas.
-Though as the Philippines is a tropical country, there won’t be much drop-off in the humidity or temperature!
+The Philippines is a tropical country, so there won’t be much drop-off in the humidity or temperature!

-The second type of climate in the Philippines is slightly different to the above.
-In regions on the east of the country, such as Borongan, Eastern Samar, there’s no dry season.
+The second type of climate in the Philippines is slightly different from the above.
+In regions in the east of the country, such as Borongan, and Eastern Samar, there’s no dry season.
 Essentially, it is wet in these parts of the Philippines throughout the year.

 Peak rainfall is from November to April, with the rest of the year seeing rainfall, but not as heavy.
 This type of climate only really affects the Eastern seaboard, so if you don’t plan on heading to that part of the Philippines, you don’t need to worry!